oddmario/NVIDIA-Fedora-Driver-Guide/README.md

 ```
 3. Navigate to https://www.nvidia.com/Download/index.aspx?lang=en-us and download the proper driver for your GPU and Linux architecture.
 The website should give you a file that ends with the `.run` file extension.

-**NOTE:** It would be lovely to store the downloaded `.run` file in a permanent place because you will need the exact same file if you would like to uninstall the driver later.

 4. Switch to the terminal view of your system by pressing `Alt + Ctrl + F3` (if this does not switch from the GUI mode to the terminal mode for you, try `Alt + Ctrl + F1` or `Alt + Ctrl + F2` instead for a different tty)

 **NOTE:** Something that freaked me out on the Fedora terminal tty is that using the backspace key when there's nothing to erase produces a loud beep sound.
 You may need to pay attention to this 🫣